 AMP Capital Shopping Centres has been awarded the inaugural Crystal Nixel Design Award 2015, for innovative design utilising digital displays.

 “The Pacific Fair redevelopment project transformed one of Australia’s most iconic shopping malls into a 21st Century experience with world-class retailers, and the NanoLumens displays are superb examples of digital display design and ingenuity, reflecting the themes of the mall’s resort style through their design,” observed Digital Place Solutions Co-Founder Stephen Rubie.
 The displays serve both to enhance the esthetic aspect of the shopping experience at Pacific Fair while serving as a powerful consumer engagement solution.
 “The displays are being used as a highly effective advertising vehicle that stops shoppers in their tracks,” he explained.
 “Advertisers are thrilled that their messages are being seen and retained by shoppers.”

 The mall’s environment presented some design challenges.
 “The format and shape of the displays were the biggest challenges,” said Rubie.
 “The atrium is large, with a combination of circular and triangular openings and a skylight above.
-To provide a relevant display in the space required a circular array of curved displays to meet the esthetic objectives of the mall while aligning the advertising faces with the main pedestrian traffic corridors.
+To provide a relevant display in the space required a circular array of curved displays to meet the aesthetic objectives of the mall while aligning the advertising faces with the main pedestrian traffic corridors.
 This had to be achieved while maintaining standard portrait media format dimensions.”

 The design criteria also required the displays to be very thin and light.
 The atrium space is open with a lightly supported glass roof structure so the displays had to continue this design theme, able to deliver high impact visuals from a ‘barely there’ display structure.